nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2019-9-19

+2:00pm We have fixed most of the bandwidth problems.
+There are still some isolated slowdowns.
+If you are having problems please fill in a [support ticket](../support)

 2019-9-17

 5:00pm Bandwidth is low in Brooklyn until we fix our Soft Surplus gateway, hopefully later tonight or tomorrow.